Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 2. If performed, REBOA was performed for the indication of hemorrhagic shock associated with abdominal, pelvic, or junctional lower extremity bleeding, or other indication is clearly documented.

-3. If REBOA performed, the patient was assessed for thoracic hemorrhage (EFAST or CXR results documented or bilateral chest tubes placed).
+3. If REBOA performed, the patient was assessed for thoracic hemorrhage (EFAST or chest X-ray (CXR) results documented, or bilateral chest tubes placed).

 4. Blood pressure pre and post REBOA and balloon times (inflation and deflation) are documented in REBOA procedure note.

-5. Lower extremity pulses are documented after balloon deflation.
+5. Lower extremity pulses are documented hourly for 24 hours after balloon deflation.

-1. Number and percentage of patients who had REBOA performed for hemorrhagic shock associated with abdominal, pelvic, or junctional lower extremity bleeding.
+2. Patient had REBOA performed for hemorrhagic shock associated with abdominal, pelvic, or junctional lower extremity bleeding, or another indication that was clearly documented.

-2. Number and percentage of patients who had REBOA performed who were assessed for thoracic hemorrhage (EFAST or CXR results documented or bilateral chest tubes placed).
+3. Patient assessed for thoracic hemorrhage (EFAST or CXR results documented or bilateral chest tubes placed) prior to REBOA being performed.

-4. Number and percentage of patients who had REBOA performed with lower extremity pulses documented after balloon deflation.
+5. Patient had REBOA performed with lower extremity pulses documented hourly for 24 hours after balloon deflation.

 • Patient Record